 Alcohol overdose may indicate that a person is struggling with alcoholism or alcohol abuse.
 Therefore, it is critical that once a person is no longer in immediate danger from the effects of alcohol poisoning, they seek treatment as soon as possible.
 In addition, because the psychological and physical withdrawal symptoms from alcohol can be severe and life-threatening, medical detoxification is required to lessen those symptoms so that they can transition to regular inpatient treatment.

 If you are worried about your own drinking, or are concerned about a loved on, Dream Life Recovery centers can help.
 Our team of compassionate and knowledgeable addiction specialists are here to help you get on the road to recovery and to the life you want.
-For more information about our evidence-based treatment options in our luxurious and serene treatment facility, contact us today.
+For more information about our alcohol treatment program and evidence-based treatment options in our luxurious and serene treatment facility, contact us today.